Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Main results

 {\bf Remark.} We remark that the logarithmic dependence on $n$ in Theorems \ref{sES} and \ref{lsES} is optimal by considering random graphs of the same edge density; see Example \ref{exam-2-4} for details.

 Observe that for any graph $F$ with $\chi (F)=k+1$, we can find an integer $t$ such that $F$ is a subgraph of $K_{k+1}[t]$.
 Theorem \ref{lsES} implies if $q(G)\ge (1- \frac{1}{k} + \varepsilon)2n$, then for sufficiently large $n$, we can find a copy of $F$ in $G$.
-Thus, Theorem \ref{lsES} implies Theorem \ref{eq-q-ESS}.
+Thus, Theorem \ref{lsES} is a generalization of Theorem \ref{eq-q-ESS}.
 Building on this viewpoint, we provide an alternative proof for Theorem \ref{eq-q-ESS}, different from the technique in \cite{ZLS2025}.

 We point out that Theorems \ref{thm-BN} and \ref{sES} are valid for every $k\ge 1$ although the original references have written the assumption $k\ge 2$.
 In fact, in the case $k=1$, if $G$ is an $n$-vertex graph with $\lambda (G)\ge \varepsilon n$, then combining with $\lambda (G) < \sqrt{2m}$, we have $m > \frac{1}{2}\varepsilon^2n^2$, that is, $G$ has positive edge density.
 Furthermore, the K\H{o}vari--S\'{o}s--Tur\'{a}n theorem (see, e.g., \cite[p.
 311]{Bollobas78}) implies that $G$ contains a copy of $K_2[t]$ with $t=\Omega_{\varepsilon}(\log n)$.
 So Theorems \ref{thm-BN} and \ref{sES} hold in the case $k=1$.